ibrahimalhazwani/ibrahimalhazwani/README.md

 - 👋 Hey, you!
-I am Ibra, a second year master student in computational data science at The Free Univeristy of Bozen-Bolzano, Italy.
-I have spent the past six months in Finland at the University of Helsinki as an Eramsus student.
+I am Ibra.
+I am a graduate computational data scientist.
+I have spent the past year between Italy and Finland where I have attende a semester has an exchange student.
-- 🌱 I’m currently working on my master's thesis with The LEGO Group.
+- 🌱 I wrote my master's thesis in collaboration with The LEGO Group.
+The goal has been to develop a NLP pipeline to automate the mining, the sentiment analysis and product extraction on forums.
 - 👀 I’m interested in NLP, recommender systems, and data visualization.
 - 📫 You can reach me on LinkedIn.
 <!---